Javonn-Alleyne/Digitization-Playbook/updates.md

 2. 3.
 Choose your preferred file format (JPEG, PNG, TIFF, etc.).
 Name your file and select the save location.

-# Troubleshooting Stitching on Versa - Breakdown
+# Stitching On VERSA - Troubleshooting
 ## 1. Calibrating at 1000 PPI
 - Calibration Limits
     - The BC-100 calibration system is designed for resolutions up to **600 PPI**.